Weight Bias: The Next Civil Rights Issue?

 As a war against obesity heats up, some Americans are fighting back, and demanding equal rights for people of all shapes and sizes.

-Discrimination against people who are overweight is as common as racial discrimination, according to a study at Yale University published in 2008 in the International Journal of Obesity.
+Discrimination against people who are overweight is as common as racial discrimination, according to a study at Yale University published in the International Journal of Obesity.
 For those who would challenge such discrimination, the study confirmed what many say has long been abundantly clear: bias against people who are considered fat is pervasive — in employment, education, public accommodations, and virtually all aspects of our society.

 Those who are overweight earn less than non-overweight people in comparable positions, are less likely to be hired in the first place or considered for a promotion, and are often viewed as lazy or lacking in self-discipline by employers and coworkers.
 Over a 40-year career, a worker who is overweight is likely to earn $100,000 less than a person who is thinner according to another study, and women are stigmatized and financially penalized more than men for extra pounds.
 In the Yale study, women were twice as likely as men to report that they had been discriminated against in the workplace because of their size.